 The accents on the letter “i” are diacritical marks used to indicate stress or to indicate a special pronunciation.
 They are primarily used to change the sound value or pronunciation of the letter.

-This guide will teach you how to type i with an accent on top of it on any Mac or Windows PC.
+This guide will teach you how to type i with an accent on top of it on any Mac or Windows PC using the Keyboard and other navigational methods.
 There are different methods for typing these accents on letters depending on the Operating System and type of document you are working with.
 You’ll pick up each of these techniques in no time.

 Without further ado, let’s get started.